-^{}We would like to thank Lori Beaman, Joseph Romano, Andres Santos, and seminar participants at various institutions for helpful comments on this paper.
-We also thank Yuehao Bai, Max Tabord-Meehan, Vishal Kamat, and Winnie van Dijk for excellent research assistance.
+\We would like to thank Lori Beaman, Joseph Romano, Andres Santos, and seminar participants at various institutions for helpful comments on this paper.
+Yuehao Bai, Jackson Bunting, Mengsi Gao, Max Tabord-Meehan, Vishal Kamat, and Winnie van Dijk provided excellent research assistance.
 The research of the first author was supported by National Institutes of Health Grant 40-4153-00-0-85-399 and the National Science Foundation Grant SES-1729280.
 The research of the second author was supported by National Science Foundation Grant SES-1530534.
-The research of the third author was supported by National Science Foundation Grant SES-1227091, and SES-1530661.
+The research of the third author was supported by National Science Foundation Grants SES-1308260, SES-1227091, and SES-1530661.